raspberrypilearning/stress-ball/en/step_2.md

 ## Add a Ball sprite

-In Scratch, you add code to __sprites__ which are any characters and objects in your project.
+In Scratch, you add code to __sprites__ which are characters and objects in your project.
 You're going to create a Ball sprite and turn it into a stress ball.

 --- task ---